 One of our key rules is that we try to keep our trips electronics free as far as possible.
 Never forget children are inquisitive, unhindered by fear and ready to discover, so we let them be.

 We usually carry one odd game like Dooble or Cards for all of us.
 Besides this, Varun and my daughters love to sketch.
 Books are essential and there are fun music-and-dance evenings.
-One of the daughter becomes the DJ to play a song of every family member’s choice.
-Here, Varun usually adds by sharing the life of the artist and this turns into a story telling session as well.
-Our favourite is to play antakshri – both Hindi & English songs – on all our long drives.
+One of the daughters becomes the DJ to play a song of every family member’s choice.
+Here, Varun usually adds by sharing the life of the artist and this turns into a storytelling session as well.
+Our favorite is to play antakshri – both Hindi & English songs – on all our long drives.

 What are your top tips for parents traveling with toddlers?